tslearn-team/tslearn/README.md

 ## Using latest github-hosted version

-If you want to get `tslearn`'s latest version, you can `git clone` the repository hosted at github:
+If you want to get `tslearn`'s latest version, you can refer to the repository hosted at github:
 ```bash
 pip install git+https://github.com/rtavenar/tslearn.git
 ```